OlympusDAO/olympus-frontend/README.md

 # Cypress tests

 ## Setting up the test environnement
-You must create a .env file in the root folder of the project file as described in cypress-metamask documentation: https://github.com/CraftAcademyLabs/cypress-metamask
+You must create a .env file (from ._env.dist for example) in the root folder of the project file as described in cypress-metamask documentation: https://github.com/CraftAcademyLabs/cypress-metamask
-This .env file descibes the network and the wallet used to interact with OHM smart contracts.
-The wallet must old a sufficent ballance in ETH and sOHM
+This .env file describes the network and the wallet used to interact with OHM smart contracts.
+The wallet must old a sufficent balance in ETH and sOHM

 ## Running Cypress tests
 npm run cyress:run